 The District entered into a capital lease for the purchase of ten EKG monitors for \$303,331 with no interest.
-Annual principal payments are due on August 1 of each year through 2022.
-Future remaining payments are as follows:
+Annual principal payments are due on August 1 of each year through 2023.
+The District paid-off the capital lease in fiscal year 2023.